Manifold Fitting in Ambient Space: Subsampling

 However, for any abstract manifold with intrinsic dimension $m$, we do not know the exact form of the heat kernel.
 Thus, a direct computation of the measure function for an abstract manifold is not possible since it depends on the heat kernel.
-Recall that the heat kernel is used to approximate the Laplace-Beltrami operator when $t\rightarrow 0$.
-There exists an asymptotic expansion for $K(x_1,x_2,t)$ and \ctn{heatkernel_approximation} have carefully studied the asymptotic behavior of $K(x_1, x_2, t)$.
-The reader may wish to refer to Remark 2.2 in \ctn{heatkernel_approximation} to understand more about the asymptotic expansion.
-In Remark 2.1 of \ctn{heatkernel_approximation}, it has been shown that if $x_1$ and $x_2$ lie in a $\delta_t$-neighbourhood of $x$ where $\delta_t=o(t^{1/4})$.
-Then when $t\rightarrow 0$, \beq K(x_1,x_2,t)=\frac{1}{(2\pi t)^{m/2}} \exp\Bigg(\frac{-\|E^{-1}_x(x_1)-E^{-1}_x(x_2)\|^2}{2t}\Bigg)(1+o(1)). \eeq where $E^{-1}_x$ is the logarithm map which takes a neighbourhood of $x$ in $\mathcal{M}$ and maps it to the tangent space $T_x\mathcal{M}$.
-We note here that the authors considered the heat equation to be
+Recall that the heat kernel is used to approximate the Laplace–Beltrami operator when $t\rightarrow 0$.
+There exists an asymptotic expansion for $K(\bfx_1,\bfx_2,t)$, and \ctn{heatkernel_approximation} carefully studied the asymptotic behavior of $K(\bfx_1, \bfx_2, t)$.
+Remark 2.2 in that author's work may provide more understanding of the asymptotic expansion, and Remark 2.1 indicates that, if $\bfx_1$ and $\bfx_2$ lie in a $\delta_t$-neighborhood of $\bfx$ where $\delta_t=o(t^{1/4})$, when $t\rightarrow 0$, \beq K(\bfx_1,\bfx_2,t)=\frac{1}{(4\pi t)^{m/2}} \exp\Bigg(\frac{-\|E^{-1}_\bfx(\bfx_1)-E^{-1}_\bfx(\bfx_2)\|^2}{2t}\Bigg)(1+o(1)), \eeq where $E^{-1}_\bfx$ is the logarithm map, which takes a neighborhood of $\bfx$ in $\mathcal{M}$ and maps it to the tangent space $T_\bfx\mathcal{M}$.